linkeddatacenter/ezclassifier.com/content/en/docs/Use cases/Post classification.md

 🔍 **What can it do?**
 - **Buying/Selling:** Easily distinguish between content meant for buying and selling.
-- **Type of Item:** Identify the type of item being sold, whether it's electronics, clothing, or something else.
+- **Type of Item:** Identify the type of item being sold, whether it's electronics, an house, clothing, or something else.
 - **Size Categories:** Classify items based on their size, be it large, medium, small, or any other dimension.

 🌟 **Why Choose Us?**
+- **Easy to customize:** create you models just with few examples for each category and let our A.I. engine to do the rest.
 - **Accuracy:** Our system ensures accurate classification, making sure each item is placed in the correct category.
 - **Efficiency:** Save time and resources with our efficient automated process.
 - **Flexibility:** Adapt the system to your needs, whether you're dealing with tweets, posts, meta-descriptions, or detailed product descriptions.